dxiai/styleguide/index.md

 ## Introduction

-This should be a bulma style page... not sure why it does not show.

 You can use the [editor on GitHub](https://github.com/dxiai/tmppages.github.io/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.
+However, this theme does not use github markdown.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+Web-pages are more complex than normal documentation on github, there are a few tweaks available:

 [Alerts and Buttons](alerts.md){: .btn.btn-primary}
 [Formula](mathjax.md){: .btn.btn-primary}
 [Blogs and Pages](blogs.md){: .btn.btn-primary}
 [Automation](automation.md){: .btn.btn-primary}

-Note that css attribute work only with links.
-However, we should not use them, because moodle markdown does not render them, just like github markdown. having such links is only useful for resources that are confied to a page.

 This page is a markdown tutorial, because we need it for testing.
 It happens that sometimes a deployment runs too fast after a theme release.